-There’s so much choice on the internet now, in the world of online teaching, that sometimes it can be hard deciding what’s worth trying out, what’s worth signing up for, what’s worth paying for!
-Well, here we want to share 5 tools you can use (some free, some paid for) which we think will add value to your online classes and add more skills to your own teaching toolkit.
+There’s so much choice on the internet now, within the world of online teaching.
+Sometimes it can be hard to decide what’s worth trying out, what’s worth signing up for, what’s worth paying for!
+Well, here are 5 tools we recommend (some free, some paid for) which we think will add value to your online classes and add broaden your teaching skillset.

 5 Tools for teaching online

 If you’re looking for an interactive warmer or a simple online practice activity, why not try out an online Hangman game?
 This is a very easy and cool way to play a game with your students online – whether they’re adults or young learners.
 The great thing about this particular webpage is that you can create your own game by adding in the words that you want your students to practice.